moonshotdynamics/pdf-csv/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
-3. Install the dependencies:
+3. Install the dependencies: npm install

 ## Usage

 1. Place your PDF files in the `pdfs` directory.
-2. Run the application:
+2. Run the application: node index.js

 3. The extracted data will be written to `output.csv` in the project directory.